Siwon-Kim/hidden-gem/README.md

 - Like Button Feature
    - Like button for recommending restaurants.
    - Only one like per user is possible.
-   - The button can be clicked again to cancel the like.소
+   - The button can be clicked again to cancel the like.

 - Delete Restaurant Post
    - Clicking the delete button removes the post.